Salary is commensurate with experience and education

 Champion the development of team member skills as consultants and technical advisors.

-Network with other SPMs and others to promote knowledge sharing and learning across teams.
+Network with other SPMs and Associate Director of Global Programs to promote knowledge sharing and learning across teams.

 Budget Development & Monitoring

-As delegated by PI and in collaboration with CR, responsible for all grants financial and budget performance in country.
+As delegated by PI, responsible for for all grants financial and budget performance in country.

 Monitor and review monthly expense reports against adopted budgets; authorizes or recommends the approval of expenditures consistent with adopted budgets and UW, I-TECH, and funder requirements.